TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Middleware/Index.rst

 For more information on driver middlewares, see the `Architecture chapter`_ of the Doctrine DBAL documentation.
-Furthermore, look up the implementation of the :t3src:`adminpanel/Classes/Log/DoctrineSqlLoggingMiddleware.php` in ext:adminpanel as an example.
+Furthermore, look up the implementation of the :t3src:`adminpanel/Classes/Log/DoctrineSqlLoggingMiddleware.php` in the adminpanel system extension as an example.

 ..  _Architecture chapter: https://www.doctrine-project.org/projects/doctrine-dbal/en/current/reference/architecture.html